ldw85/Resume-Optimizer/adapt2job-frontend/README.md

 2.  **Start Development Servers:**
     *   **Frontend:** Navigate to `adapt2job-frontend` and run `npm run dev`.
+        *   *Note: The Vite development server is configured to proxy `/api` requests to the backend server running on `http://localhost:3000`.*
     *   **Backend:** Navigate to `adapt2job-backend` and run `npm run dev`.
     *   Ensure your frontend is configured to call the local backend API (e.g., `http://localhost:3000/api`).